 I have to commend Connor, the captain of the college, for his steady efforts, in which he has, I believe, met with no little success to maintain a good healthy tone in the school.
 Few of you I suppose realise as I do the tremendous influence that the senior boys, and especially the captain must have for good or bad.
 A captain need not be a blustering autocrat, and such a role would be ill-suited to our captain of this year, but in a quiet way and unostentatiously he has I know on several occasions by his tact and good nature, averted trouble, and has also I believe, consistently held in view a proper ideal schoolboy honour and manliness.

 Les went on to Melbourne University to study a Bachelor of Mining Engineering and took up residence at Ormond College.
 He graduated in 1910 and left to get some practical experience at mines at Mount Lyall in Tasmania and Mount Morgan in Queensland.
 By 1912, Les was living at Boulder just to the south of Kalgoorlie and working as a mining surveyor at the Golden Horseshoe Mine.

-In 1914, Les decided to return to Victoria and as he was making his way east, war broke.
-He applied for a commission given his past service but there were no available.
-He was so keen, he decided not to wait and enlisted with the 8th Light Horse Regiment (8th LHR) which Ted Henty, a former old boy from Hamilton College was part of.
+In 1914, Les decided to return to Victoria and as he was making his way east, war broke out.
+He applied for a commission given his past service but there were none available.
+He was so keen to go, that he decided not to wait and enlisted with the 8th Light Horse Regiment (8th LHR) which Ted Henty, a former old boy from Hamilton and Western District College was part of.
 The men from the 8th LHR were recruited from Victoria and many hailed from the Western District.
 Many knew each other from the same town others were from neighbouring towns and others had been at school together like Hamilton College.
-Within weeks Les was promoted to corporal.
+Within weeks, Les was promoted to corporal.
 They embarked on 25 February 1915.